 The committee provides for the orderly voicing of suggestions for the good of the University and affords added recourse for the consideration of grievances.
 It also furnishes a channel for direct and concerted communication between the faculty and the administrative officers of the University, its colleges, schools, institutes, divisions, and other administrative units on matters of interest or concern to the academic staff or any member of it.
 The chair of the Faculty Advisory Committee participates with the provost and the chair of the Campus Senate in the appointment of faculty members to serve on Faculty Grievance Hearing Panels.

 - Link to the University of Illinois Statutes to read more about the Faculty Advisory Committee

 The Academic Professional Advisory Committee (APAC) established by University Statutes, serves in an advisory role to the chancellor and provides representation of academic professionals in governance.
 The functions of APAC are:

 - to provide for the orderly voicing of suggestions for the good of the University;

 - to furnish a channel for direct and concerted communication with administrative officers of the University and its various units;

 - to facilitate the professional development of academic professionals; and

 - to afford added recourse for the consideration of grievances.

-APAC is composed of 10 elected members plus appointed representatives from the chancellor, provost, campus Human Resources Office, and Civil Service Advisory Council, for a total of 14.
+APAC is composed of 10 elected members plus appointed representatives from the chancellor, provost, UIS Human Resources Office, and Civil Service Advisory Council, for a total of 14.
 APAC holds regular monthly meetings, advises the chancellor on matters affecting academic professional staff, and reports to the chancellor and the academic professional staff at least once a year.
 The Committee plays an active role in administrative and governance processes on campus, as well as selecting representatives to the University Professional Personnel Advisory Committee.